Logius-standaarden/OAuth-NL-profiel/Client Profiles.md

 Public clients MUST apply PKCE, as per RFC7636.
 As `code_challenge` the S256 method MUST be applied.
-Effectively this means that Browser based and Native Client MUST include a cryptographic random `code_verifier` of at least 128 bits of entropy and the `code_challenge_method` with the value `S256`.
+Effectively this means that browser based and native clients MUST include a cryptographic random `code_verifier` of at least 128 bits of entropy and the `code_challenge_method` with the value `S256`.

 Request fields:
 <dl>